-Here is the proportion I used: 1 tablespoon each of beeswax ( cut to small pieces or use pellets) and shea butter, 2 tablespoons of coconut oil, and a total of 20 drops of essential oil.
+Here is the proportion I used: 1 tablespoon each of beeswax ( cut to small pieces or use pellets) and Shea butter, and 2 tablespoons of coconut oil, and a total of 15 drops of essential oil like in Recipe 1 .

 Create a double boiler by bringing some water close to boiling in a small saucepan, and place a glass or metal dish inside the pan.